🚚 Free delivery in France from %currency%%amount% of purchase

 Gum arabic, sometimes called acacia gum, has a long history of culinary use, particularly in African and Middle Eastern cuisines.

-Traditional uses
+traditional uses

 Food binder — Holds ingredients together in baked goods

-Oriental pastries — Gazelle horns, feqqas, marshmallows, fruit jellies
+Middle Eastern pastries — Gazelle horns, feqqas, marshmallows, fruit jellies

 Modern applications

-Dairy products dairy products — as a thickener
+Dairy dairy products — as a thickener

 Gum arabic in perfumery